 - Code of Conduct

 - Background Information

 - On the Handbook

-The mission of Aidan Montessori School is to create and sustain an optimum Montessori educational environment to enable each child to realize his or her richest potential for learning and to become an independent, self-motivated, and contributing member of the world community.
+The mission of Aidan Montessori School is to create and sustain an optimum Montessori educational environment to enable all children to realize their richest potential for learning and to become independent, self-motivated and contributing members of the world community.

 This mission is best accomplished by: